MattMattL/Quantum-Computer-Simulator-2/README.md

 /*
     Implementing Super Dense Coding with Qmulator Library

-    This code demonstrates how one qubit can "carry" two classical bit worth of information by entangling with another qubit and changing the state of only the first qubit.
+    This code demonstrates how one qubit can "carry" two classical bit worth of information by entangling it with another qubit and changing the state of only the first qubit.

     Measuring both qubits leaves the quantum system in one of the four possible states depending on the gate applied to the first qubit.
 */

 #include "Qmulator.hpp"